PrestaShop/prestashop-specs/broader-topics/image-file-formats.md

 ## PrestaShop

-Below is the list of the pages where images can be uploaded:
+Below is the list of the BO pages where images can be uploaded:

 - Brands
 - Categories